ggrell/NavigatorKit/README.md

 Paste the package github url in the search bar `https://github.com/ggrell/NavigatorKit` and press next and follow instructions given via Xcode to complete installation.

-You can then add ManySheets to your file by adding `import NavigatorKit`.
+You can then add NavigatorKit to your file by adding `import NavigatorKit`.

 **Or**